 How did this happen?
 How did TikTok become the premiere social media app in just 4 short years?

 First, TikTok created the best tools to edit short videos on a mobile device.
-The interface is intuitive and the toolset, though simple, is powerful and includes a huge music library.
-Many creators use the app to edit their videos for other platforms as well.
+The interface is intuitive and the tool set, though simple, is powerful and includes a huge music library.
+Many creators use TikTok to edit their videos for other platforms as well.
 And TikTok videos must be posted to be exported.
 The app also watermarks them so when they’re shared on other apps, the videos clearly show their origin.
 This means creators and influencers on Instagram and YouTube are driving traffic back to TikTok, whether they intend to or not.

 It only took TikTok 4 years to become the most popular and influential social media app in the world.
 It’s worth paying attention to what they do next.

 Like what you read?
 BadCat is even better in person.